-The legal minimum tread depth in the UK for HGV’s (above 3500kgs) is shown below;
+According to the UK tyre laws, the legal minimum tread depth for HGV’s (above 3500kgs) is shown below;

 If the grooves of the original tread pattern did not extend beyond three quarters of the breadth of the tread, any groove which showed in the original tread pattern must have a depth of at least 1.0mm.